Thank you for joining us!

-The program committee for EDST Virtual Research Day 2021 invites proposals for synchronous and asynchronous individual presentations, poster sessions, roundtable and panel sessions from students and faculty members.
-All students are welcome: Ph.D., Ed.D., M.A., and M.Ed.
-EDST!
+The program committee for EDST Research Day 2023 invites proposals for individual presentations, poster sessions, roundtable, and panel sessions, and more from students and faculty members.
+All students are welcome – Ph.D., Ed.D., M.A., and M.Ed.

 EDST Research Day showcases the rich educational research, practice, and theory developed by the department’s students and faculty.
 We welcome work in diverse subjects, and in all phases of development, including projects that come out of coursework, research conducted as Research Assistants or Principal Investigators, thesis sections, or papers in progress.
-Presenters can also try out ideas to be developed for a forthcoming conference.
+Presenters are encouraged to try out ideas to be developed for a forthcoming conference.